Dolac Market Zagreb Croatia, open air fruit amd vegetable market Croatia

 Croatia travel guide: Safety in Croatia

 We travelled through Croatia for two months and found the country to be extremely safe.
-Croatia ranks 24th safest country on the Global Peace Index (as at 2021).
+Croatia ranks 14th safest country on the Global Peace Index (as at 2023).
 As with any country, there are good areas and bad areas.
 Watch out for pickpockets particularly at crowded tourist attractions in Dubrovnik, Split and Zagreb as well as in National Parks.
 Make sure no-one is watching whenever you are entering pin codes and never lose sight of your credit card when making a purchase.
 Take care in nightclubs and don’t accept free drinks as drink spiking is a particular risk.

 If you are planning to explore more remote areas, beware that there may still be unexploded landmines from the Croatian War of Independence.

-General safety considerations in Croatia
+Croatia travel guide: General safety considerations in Croatia

 Other general safety considerations for travel in Croatia:

-• Drinking water – Tap water is safe to drink almost everywhere.
+• Drinking water – Tap water is safe to drink almost everywhere in the country.

 • Water safety – If you visit any of the coastal areas or lakes, take care when swimming as currents and waves may be stronger than you expect.
 Watch out for sea urchins as they can sting.

-• Sun safety – Sun exposure can have adverse short-term and long-term effects on the skin, eyes and immune system.
-Sun protection such as sunscreen, hat and sunglasses is very important to ensure you don’t get burnt.
+• Sun safety – Exposure to the sun can have adverse short-term and long-term effects on the skin, eyes and immune system.
+Sun protection such as sunscreen, a hat and sunglasses is very important to ensure you don’t get burnt.

 Croatia Blogs